GIGN: National Training Center for Specialized Intervention

+Regional and overseas branches

+Although GIGN, as part of the French military, has been deployed to external combat zones, it is primarily centered in France, engaging in peacetime operations as a special police force.

 The fourteen regional GIGN branches, initially known as PI2Gs (Pelotons d'intervention interrégionaux de la Gendarmerie) for the domestic units and GPIs (Groupes de pelotons d'intervention) for the overseas units, were respectively redesignated as GIGN branches in April and July 2016 and fully integrated into GIGN in 2021.

 As of 2021, the seven metropolitan GIGN branches are located in Caen, Dijon, Nantes, Orange, Reims, Toulouse and Tours, while the seven overseas branches are based in Guadeloupe, Martinique, French Guiana, Réunion, Mayotte, French Polynesia and New Caledonia.

 The twenty nuclear protection units, called PSPGs (Pelotons spécialisés de protection de la Gendarmerie), located on site at each one of the French nuclear power plants, are not a part of GIGN, but operate under its operational control.